clshortfuse/webhoster/README.md

 #### Nothing is true; everything is permitted

 By default, the framework does nothing.
 It parses no headers.
-It writes no header.
-It never writes to any stream.
+It writes no headers.
+It never writes to or reads from any stream.
 That is, unless you add middleware.
-All middleware is built to the maximum throughput and do as little as possible.
+All middleware is built to provide maximum throughput and do as little as possible.

 ## install